Analysis | Why Two Coups Can’t Keep Thailand’s Shinawatra Clan Down

 2. How did the Shinawatras make their fortune?

-The Shinawatras’ electoral and financial clout makes them a formidable rival to the traditional elite that’s dominated Thailand’s powerful state institutions since the era of absolute monarchy ended in 1932.
+The Shinawatras’ electoral and financial clout made them a formidable rival to the traditional elite made up of army generals, judges and senior civil servants that’s dominated Thailand’s powerful state institutions since the era of absolute monarchy ended in 1932.
 Thaksin’s entrepreneurial success and his credo of personal ambition and dignity echoed the American Dream and resonated with many ordinary Thais who had grown discontented with the paternalistic style of previous political leaders.
 While many wealthier, well-educated and city-dwelling Thais accused Thaksin of cronyism, reckless populism and corruption, he enjoyed wide support among poorer and working-class voters in the country’s north and northeast who made up the majority of the Thai electorate and benefited from his big-ticket economic programs that came to be known as “Thaksinomics.”
 The groundswell of support for Thaksin was seen by the establishment as a threat to the country’s social hierarchy, in which the monarchy is perceived to sit at the top.

 4. Why are the Shinawatras still popular?